Last updated: 7th January 2022

-Whilst we’re unable to travel abroad during the pandemic we looked at options closer to home and decided on a week in Yorkshire Dales National Park – England’s beautiful and completely unspoilt countryside.
+Whilst we were unable to travel abroad we looked at options closer to home and decided on a week in Yorkshire Dales National Park – England’s beautiful and completely unspoilt countryside.
 In this Yorkshire Dales travel guide we’ll show you the best Yorkshire Dales villages, waterfalls and famous attractions to visit in a week.

 Situated in the North of England, The Yorkshire Dales National Park offers some of the best unspoilt countryside of England’s green and pleasant lands.
 The Yorkshire Dales gained National Park status in 1954 and thankfully remains protected.
 It feels and looks like a slice of England where time has stood still.
 The pretty villages with their handsome stone buildings reminded us a bit of the Cotswolds.
 The Dales are famous for lots of walking trails, limestone landscapes, castles, rustic villages with great county pubs and lots of waterfalls.
 ‘Dale’ means valley and comes from an old Viking word.
 There’s over 20 Dales and each has its own character, most are named after the rivers that run through them.
 The best 5 dales to visit are Wensleydale, Swaledale, Ribblesdale, Malhamdale and Wharfedale.